Doctor of Business Administration (DBA)

 Please contact the Student Accounts office at MthombeniSP@tut.ac.za for a quotation.
 You can also see the “Fee Structure” tab above for an idea of the fees.

-MBA research is not sufficient to prepare one for research at doctoral level.
+MBA research is not sufficient preparation for research at doctoral level.
 It is therefore expected that prospective candidates complete the online module in Advanced Research Methodology before beginning their doctoral study.

 Prospective candidates can apply to be exempted from this module if they have successfully completed a full master’s dissertation or doctoral theses, or by providing proof that they were previously exposed to research methodology learning with the same outcomes and at the same level as that of this module.